hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 {% include section_divider.html %}
 <a name="flat_scope"></a>
 ## Flat Scope
-You can flatten the scope to gain access to variables that are otherwise unaccessible.
+Flatten the scope to gain access to variables that are otherwise unaccessible.
 {% highlight ruby linenos %}
 # define a variable in the main scope
 value = "sort of"